shenef/Boktai-Speedrunning/src/zoktai/any.md

 Kill the two Mummies with ![][icon_sol] Sol and proceed up the stairs.

-Proceed to the bottom of the next room, then kill the Clay Golem with ![][icon_cloud] Cloud.
+Proceed to the bottom of the next room, then kill the Clay Golem with ![][icon_cloud] Cloud before taking the ↖️ exit.
-Before exiting, wait for the Clay Golem's death animation before switching to ![][icon_flame] Flame (allows you to wait and see if the Clay Golem drops a weapon).
 Proceed through the immediate ↙️ exit.

 In the room with the flame jet, use ![][icon_flame] Flame on the Mummy to activate the torch, then proceed up the stairs.
 Avoid the Yellow Slimes and open the blue chest for a ![][icon_triangle_key] key.

-Backtrack downstairs and refill life/energy before proceeding through the ↙️ exit.
+Refill life/energy before going back indoors, then proceed through the ↙️ exit.
 Push the block and proceed through the ↘️ exit.

 Open the ↗️ door and proceed.